Jrayp/Moku/README.md

 There is more functionality, and a lot of nuances, but for now, this is the usage guide you get. :P

-(Oh, you should probably make sure that your tilesheet follows the same format as those in the demno project.
+(Oh, you should probably make sure that your tilesheet follows the same format as those in the demo project.
 Again this will be explained later.)